Learning with Selectively Labeled Data from Multiple Decision-makers: Problem Formulation

-The \emph{IV relevance} condition requires that the decision-maker assignment $Z$ is dependent with the decision $D$ even after controlling for the observed features $X$.
-This condition holds when the decision-makers are heterogeneous (i.e., the characteristic (1) above) so that the identity of the decision-maker has direct effect on the decision.
-The \emph{IV independence} condition states that the decision-maker assignment is independent of the unobserved features $U$ and true outcome $Y^*$ given the observed features $X$.
-This condition trivially holds when the decision-maker assignment is randomly assigned (i.e., characteristic (2) above).
-The \emph{exclusion restriction} condition holds trivially since the observed outcome $Y$ is entirely determined by the decision $D$ and true outcome $Y^*$ so the decision-maker assignment $Z$ has no direct effect on $Y$.
+The IV conditions above are particularly suitable for the random assignment of decision-makers.
+The \emph{IV relevance} means that even after controlling for the observed features $X$, different decision-makers could have systematically different decision rules so that the assignment $Z$ is dependent with the decision $D$.
+The \emph{IV independence} trivially holds when the decision-maker assignment is random.
+The \emph{exclusion restriction} automatically holds because the observed label $Y$ is completely determined by the decision $D$ and true label $Y^\star$ so it is independent with any other variable given $D, Y^\star$.
+We note that these conditions are also explicitly or implicitly assumed in the prior literature. \Cref{asmp:IV-conditions} connects these conditions to the IV framework.

-It then remains to study how to leverage the decision-maker IV $Z$ in the learning problem given in \cref{eq:expected-risk}.
-In particular, one fundamental question regards the \emph{identification} aspect of the problem, that is, whether the full-population oracle risk $\mathcal{R}_{\text{oracle}}(\cdot)$ in \cref{eq:expected-risk} and any Bayes optimal classifier can be {recovered} from the distribution of the selectively labeled data.
-We thorougly investigate this problem in the next section.